 - Develop a citizen network to promote urban forestry to local governments.

 What is a Citizen Forester?

 If you are interested in learning more about trees and are willing to volunteer to help care for and maintain the public trees in your town, then Citizen Forester is for you!
 The Cross Timbers Urban Forestry Council (CTUFC) is always accepting applications for the Citizen Forester training classes.
-Classes will be held twice per year rotating from Region to Region of the CTUFC.
+Classes will be held periodically rotating from region to region of the CTUFC.

-In return for the training and to maintain your certification with Citizen Forester Program you are encouraged to volunteer 20 hours in your community and obtain 5 continuing education hours each year.
-Please read the 2017 Citizen Forester Rules for full details of maintaining an active status with the Citizen Forester Program.
+In return for the training and to maintain your certification with the Citizen Forester program you are encouraged to volunteer 20 hours in your community and obtain 5 continuing education hours each year.
+Please read the 2018 Citizen Forester Rules for full details of maintaining an active status with the Citizen Forester Program.